Welcome to today's edition of the Rush 24-7 podcast.

 Because this is so out of whack.

-This makes so little sense, either common or political, that the only natural reaction you can have is say, what in the name of Sam Hill is really going on.
+This makes so little sense, either common or political, that the only natural reaction you can have is say, what in the name of Sam Hill is really going on?

-Somebody who they dare not criticize because everybody will hate their guts if they do, is plummeting in the public opinion polls.
+The sitting president, somebody supposedly unassailably popular, somebody messianic when he assumed office, somebody who they dared not criticize because everybody will hate their guts if they do, is plummeting in the public opinion polls.

 His immigration reform ideas are at 68% disapproval, no doubt flavored largely by this massive assault currently by children at the southern border.

-Almost 70%, and here come the Republicans hellbent on passing something that people think is amnesty so they can get credit for it even if it doesn't pass.
+Almost 70%, and here come the Republicans, hell-bent on passing something that people think is amnesty so they can get credit for it, even if it doesn't pass.

 Why when you have these numbers?

-I've I've been asking this, by the way, since the early days of Obamacare.
+I've been asking this, by the way, since the early days of Obamacare.

-You remember, you realize Obamacare has never had majority support in a public opinion poll.
+You remember, you realize, Obamacare has never had majority support in a public opinion poll.

-It has had within the Democrat Party, but the American public at large, it has never had majority support.
+But the American public at large, it has never had majority support.

 It's always been opposed by a majority of people.